Blog

 5. Make Your Site Responsive

-95% of internet users browse on a mobile device.
-With nearly half of all web traffic now going mobile, it’s essential to take responsive design elements seriously.
-People are highly likely to leave a web page if it’s not rendering or displaying properly.
-That means your site has to be compatible with several different display options.
-Responsive design will require investments in a highly flexible structure that automatically resizes and reshuffles content – but it’s worth it to reach a large percentage of your users.
+About 95% of internet users browse on a mobile device, and nearly half of all web traffic now comes from mobile.
+This makes responsive design an essential part of your website strategy.
+Users are quick to leave a page if it doesn’t display correctly, so your site must perform well across a wide range of screen sizes and devices.
+Responsive design will require investments in a highly flexible structure that automatically resizes and reshuffles content, but it’s worth it to reach a large percentage of your users.

-Website accessibility refers to the practice of designing and developing websites in a way that makes them usable and accessible to people of all abilities, including those with disabilities.
-The goal is to ensure that everyone, regardless of their physical or cognitive abilities, can perceive, understand, navigate, and interact with a website.
-Accessibility is not only a legal requirement in many places but also a fundamental aspect of creating inclusive and user-friendly digital experiences.
-The Web Content Accessibility Guidelines (WCAG) state that the site must be perceivable, operable, understandable, and robust.
+You must ensure that every visitor can perceive, understand, navigate, and interact with your content, regardless of physical or cognitive limitations.
+Accessibility is both a legal requirement in many jurisdictions and a core principle of creating an inclusive and user-friendly digital experience.
+The Web Content Accessibility Guidelines (WCAG) outline four key standards: websites must be perceivable, operable, understandable, and robust.
 You can learn more about these guidelines in this post.

 Share: